Building Type-Safe Web APIs with Osprey's Pattern Matching

 • No missing validation - Validation is built into the type system

-Despite the high-level abstractions, Osprey compiles to efficient code:
+Despite the high-level abstractions, Osprey compiles to efficient code.
+Functional pipelines over ranges are fused into a single loop:

 // This high-level code...

-// ...compiles to an efficient loop with no intermediate allocations
+// ...compiles to a single loop with no intermediate lists (stream fusion).

 The pattern matching compiles to efficient jump tables, and the functional pipelines are optimized away entirely.